Questions to ask your roofing contractor:

 SBS (Styrene Butadiene Styrene) is a bitumen-based product modified with synthetic rubber, installed using an open-flame torch, which heats the bitumen to its melting point, allowing the membrane to be completely fused together.

 The standard installation method for a SBS roof system is a two-ply membrane, installed over a suitable protective barrier so as to prevent the open flame from being directed to a wooden roof deck surface.

 An advantage of SBS/torch-on roofing is the fact that you are installing two plys of membrane completely fused together, which results in a very durable, water-tight system that can be used in almost any kind of water-proofing needed above or below grade.

 How long should my new roof last?

 If installed correctly, a new roof should last NO LESS than 20yrs.
 We use the Owen Corning’s Duration Premium Shingles.
 They can come with a 50yr FULL guarantee from the manufacturer.
-We are the only company around that can offer this as we are their certified installers, for the Lower Mainland.
+We are the only company around that can offer this as we are only Owens Corning Roofing Platinum Preferred Contractor in British Columbia, Canada.
 This question is also dependent on the type of product installed and ventilation requirements.
 BC building code mandates that there should be one roof vent installed for every 300sq ft of insulated attic space.
 While there are various types of shingles in today’s market and usually, the rule of thumb is that the heavier the shingle the more protected your roof will be.
 However, the Owen Corning Duration Premium Shingles also come with a patented and unique fabric strip in the nailing area called “SureNail Technology”.
 This gives the nails exceptional grip strength and outperforms it’s competitors with wind protection of up to 130mph.